algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 [import:13-44, lang:"c_cpp"](code/c/gaussian_elimination.c)
 {% endmethod %}

-As with all code, it takes time to fully absorb what is going on and why everything is happening; however, I have tried to comment the above psuedocode with the necessary steps.
-Let me know if anything is unclear!

 Now, to be clear: this algorithm creates an upper-triangular matrix.
-In other words, it only creates a matrix in *Row Eschelon Form*, not * **Reduced** Row Eschelon Form*!
+In other words, it only creates a matrix in *Row Echelon Form*, not * **Reduced** Row Echelon Form*!
 So what do we do from here?
-Well, we could create another step to further reduce the matrix, but another method would be to use *Back-Substitution*.
+Well, we continue further reducing the matrix; however, there are two ways to do this:

+1. Reduce the matrix further into *Reduced* Row Echelon form with Gauss-Jordan elimination
+2. Solve the system directly with *Back-substitution* if the matrix is allows for such solutions

+Let's start with Gauss-Jordan Elimination and then Back-substitution

+## Gauss-Jordan Elimination

-The back-substitution method is precisely what we said above.
+Gauss-Jordan Elimination is precisely what we said above, but for every pivot starting from the bottom right one.
-If we have a matrix in Row-Eschelon Form, we can directly solve for $$z$$, and then plug that value in to find $$y$$ and then plug both of those values in to find $$x$$!
+If we have a matrix in Row Echelon Form, we can directly solve for $$z$$, and then plug that value in to find $$y$$ and then plug both of those values in to find $$x$$!
-Even though this seems straightforward, the pseudocode might not be as simple as you thought!
+Even though this seems straightforward, the code might not be as simple as you thought, especially if your matrix is singular.

 {% method %}
 {% sample lang="jl" %}